 - Road book with cultural information and tips about the route.

 - Local train tickets

 - Guided tour of Lecce.

-Other days on request.
+Available also on other days on request.